Bodrhyddan Hall

-Bodrhyddan Hall is a country house in Rhuddlan, Denbighshire, Wales.
+Bodrhyddan Hall is a country house in Rhyl, Denbighshire, Wales.
 It is a Grade I listed building.

 The present building is a 1690s remodelling of an earlier building dating from the 16th century.
 It was later upgraded by the architect William Eden Nesfield, who in 1875 added a new west facing entrance front and a service wing and refaced the east front.The hall is built in brick in 3 storeys with some terracotta detail and slate roofs.
 The west entrance frontage has 5 bays with a 4-storey projecting porch.
 The side elevations have 9 bays (arranged 2-1-3-1-2), the south front looking over a parterre.

 Some of the garden features and outbuildings are also listed.
 The gardens and park are designated Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
 The house and gardens may be visited by the public.